webaverse/app/README.md

 ## Submodules
 * [Metaversefile](https://github.com/webaverse/metaversefile/) <br>
-  This is the loader part of the application, it is used to load ANY and MANY file types, each with their own loading strategy.
+  This is the loader part of the application, it is used to load ANY and MANY file types, each with their own loading strategy. <br>
+  If you want to edit a kind of loader, maybe its specific such as GLTF, you can look at the type/templates and edit glb.js to add your own modification to this loader.
 * [wsrtc](https://github.com/webaverse/wsrtc/) <br>
   WSRTC is a custom websocket based RTC networking protocol.
 Allowing for P2P communication as well as utilising WS.